N10h0ggr/N10h0ggr.github.io/_posts/2024-05-19-Implementing-Early-Bird-APC-Injection-in-Rust.md

 ## Dissecting the code

+In this section we dive into the code explaining part by part but without going into too much detail.
+The code has been refactored into libraries and uploaded to my github.
+Chek it out here: [link](https://github.com/N10h0ggr/RustMalDev).

 ### HTTP Client
 The first step involves writing Rust code to connect to a specified HTTPS URL and download the shellcode using the `reqwest` create.
 This code pertains to the `netwokring/http.rs`: